siddhant0509/fpinscala/src/main/ch01/Readme.md

   c.
 Function who do not depend on the context in which they are called
   d.
 Function who do not change their response with time

-  Functional Programmers often speak of implementing programs with a ure core and a thin layer on the outside that handles effects.
+  Functional Programmers often speak of implementing programs with a pure core and a thin layer on the outside that handles effects.

   If a function has to do a side effect it should not be observable from outside.
 For ex if a data structure of a variable is mutated noone outside the function should have a reference to it.
 If we are writing to a file, it should not be observable from outside the function by anybody